ngjunsiang/laymansguide-src/season4/issue046/issue046.md

 What about audio?

-Those of you who love your bass, or like tweaking with sound settings, or have worked with audio systems before e.g. for a performance, or for your school’s events, have probably used an equaliser at some point.
-An equaliser is a device that lets you adjust how much bass (low pitch), medium (middle pitch), and treble (high pitch) you want from the sound.
+If you are all about the bass, or like tweaking with sound settings, or have worked with audio systems before e.g. for a performance or for your school’s events, you would have used an equaliser at some point.
+An equaliser is a device (or software application) that lets you adjust how much bass (low pitch), medium (middle pitch), and treble (high pitch) you want from the sound.
 How is the system able to do that?

 Through transforms!
-DCT, which I mentioned in the previous section, is one such transform; audio formats often use another one, known as the Fast Fourier Transform (FFT).
-Aren’t you glad this is a newsletter about computing and not about math?
+DCT, mentioned earlier, is one such transform; audio formats often use another one, known as the Fast Fourier Transform (FFT).
+(Aren’t you glad this is a newsletter about computing and not about math?)
 Anyway, a transform lets us transform information organised by position (e.g. in images) or by time (e.g. in audio) into information organised by other properties, such as frequency.

 The FFT algorithm organises audio information (for a certain time length) by frequency.
 Depending on your equaliser settings, it increases or decreases the weightage of different frequencies to produce the sound you want, be it bass-heavy rock or medium-light jazz.

 But the FFT algorithm can do much more!
 It is known that most sounds we hear are typically in the 40 Hz to 19 kHz range, so it is usually a safe bet to discard frequency information below 40 Hz and above 19 kHz.
-If we lower the frequency ceiling for discarding, to 16 kHz, we can reduce the amount of audio information even more.
+If we lower the frequency ceiling for discarding, down to 16 kHz, we can reduce the amount of audio information even more.

 ## Lossy audio compression: masking